-Looking for a park home at Alvaston Park, Derbyshire?
-This quiet residential park offers independent living and close access to towns and cities across the county.
+Alvaston Park, Derbyshire, is a quiet residential park that offers independent living and close access to towns and cities across the county.
 The location is open to residents aged 25 and over, with full access to 85 acres of nearby parkland and lake amenities.
 The permanent residential licence will allow retirees and semi-retirees to downsize to a close-knit neighbourhood within reach of modern shopping and attractions.

 Alvaston Park shares its name with its neighbouring recreational area, which backs onto the community to offer a green backdrop and extensive views of the countryside.
 Residents at the park will also benefit from close management and security, making it a community offering safety as priority.